Easy Seafood Paella Recipe (with Saffron Aioli)

 If your grocery store has a bulk spices section, be sure to look for it there, and just grab what you need.
 It’s much more economical that way, plus you can be sure that it’s fresh.

-As to the protein, I knew that I wanted a good combination of the freshest ingredients going on.
+As for the protein, I knew that I wanted a good combination of the freshest ingredients going on.
 So, I set off for the market to see what was looking its best.
 Right off, I grabbed some shrimp.
 These are the big boys.
 Like you eat two and you’re full.

 I also picked up some fresh local clams, a few spicy chorizo links, and some boneless, skinless chicken thighs.